 - Who will be operating the pressure washer?

 These five simple questions will determine if you need the following requirements for your pressure washer:

-Heavy industrial/light industrial – belt driven pump or direct drive pump.
-A belt driven pump is recommended for 5+ hours of use per day.
-Belt drive pumps run at lower rpms and will extend the life of the pump for equipment that has a lot of usage.
+- Heavy industrial/light industrial – belt-driven pump or direct drive pump.
+A belt-driven pump is recommended for 5+ hours of use per day.
+Belt drive pumps run at lower rpms and will extend the life of the pump for equipment that has a lot of usages.

-Auto/on off – cool bypass – time delay shutdown safety features.
+- Auto/on-off – cool bypass – time delay shutdown safety features.
 Having multiple users of the equipment can sometimes create the need for extra repairs.
-For example: if you have several users who stop washing for a period of a time and do not turn the unit off, the running of the unit without the constant water flow can cause machine to overheat and damage several of the operating parts.
+For example: if you have several users who stop washing for a period of time and do not turn the unit off, the running of the unit without the constant water flow can cause the machine to overheat and damage several of the operating parts.